jschrier/wl-mcp3008/README.md

 * [Mathematica on the Raspberry Pi](https://www.wolfram.com/raspberry-pi/):  the makefile below assumes version 12.0, but it is easy to change this.
 * Be sure to [enable SPI bus](https://learn.sparkfun.com/tutorials/raspberry-pi-spi-and-i2c-tutorial/all#spi-on-pi)

+(Tested on Raspbian 10 (buster)  with Mathematica 12.0.1)

 ## From precompiled binary

-A precompiled ARM-Linux binary for the Raspberry Pi 3B+ is available in this repository.
-You can install it
+A precompiled ARM-Linux binary for the Raspberry Pi (Raspian 10 on 3B+) is available in this repository.
+You can install it by running the following command in a terminal window:

-`curl ...`
+`curl https://github.com/jschrier/wl-mcp3008/blob/master/wl-mcp3008 --output ~/.Mathematica/Applications/wl-mcp3008`

+(This installs the package for the current user)

 ## Compiling it yourself